Harborview Medical Center: History

 The hospital was founded in 1877 as King County Hospital, a six-bed welfare hospital in a two-story south Seattle building.
 By 1906, it had moved into a new building in Georgetown, with room for 225 patients.
 Another move occurred in 1931, when the center wing of the present hospital on First Hill was completed, and the hospital's name was changed to Harborview.

 Harborview's Center for Sexual Assault and Traumatic Stress was established in 1973.

-In 2020, the hospital launched a $1.7 billion upgrade and expansion effort.
+In 2020, a $1.74 billion bond measure was approved by voters in King County to expand and modernize Harborview Medical Center.
+The project includes seismic retrofitting of existing buildings and a new 10-story building with 360 single-bed rooms, a helipad, and more modern facilities.

 In popular media

 Harborview is the subject of Audrey Young's book House of Hope and Fear, and the Mark Lanegan song "Harborview Hospital".

 In the 2005 ABC medical drama Grey's Anatomy Seattle Grace Hospital was based on Harborview Medical Center.
 It is also in the television show Private Practice, a Grey's Anatomy spinoff.
 Over the course of Grey's Anatomy, there were two other hospital names in the same hospital based on Harborview, Seattle Grace Mercy West Hospital, and Grey Sloan Memorial Hospital.

 Harborview also appears in the two-hour special "Most Deadly Passage" of the series Emergency!, where main characters John Gage and Roy DeSoto visit Seattle to see how the paramedics of the Seattle Fire Department handle their calls compared to the ones Gage and DeSoto deal with back in Los Angeles County.

 Harborview serves as the inspiration for Lakehill Hospital in the 2020 video game The Last of Us Part II, which takes place largely in Seattle.